 Well, for one thing, they were expecting a 36mp sensor.
 The rumour website Sony Alpha Rumours repeatedly reported that a 36mp sensor was likely in the a9 II.
 Unfortunately, the internet being what it is, that then got repeated on many other websites as the a9 II is definitely going to have a 36mp sensor.
 Whilst I always take rumours with a grain of salt, when a website repeats it over and over again, you start to think it probably is true.

-Well, it turns out that popular rumour website has a pretty bad track record with rumour reliability, and clearly they love to create clickbait articles.
-But all of this left much of the Sony community expecting a 36mp sensor upgrade in this camera, and I genuinely think this had an effect on the internet’s reaction to the a9 II.
+Well, it turns out the popular rumour website has a pretty bad track record with rumour reliability, and clearly, they love to create click bait articles.
+But all of this left much of the Sony community expecting a 36mp sensor upgrade in this camera, and I genuinely think this affected the internet’s reaction to the a9 II.

 Now many people perceive it as a camera that doesn’t have a 36mp sensor, rather than a camera that does have improved weather sealing, doubled mechanical shutter speed, better ergonomics, better high ISO performance, better AF tracking, faster SD card slot, USB-C 3.2 Gen 1 connection, improved wifi and ethernet speeds as well as a host of other pro connectivity features.

 And before you cry out “SONY FANBOY” in the comments here, let me remind you that I’m a Canon DSLR user!